cstapetrei/npress/README.md

 <p>This is my code {{ attr1 }} {{ attr2 }}</p>
 ```

 When rendering, every pair of  `[[` `]]` will get replaced by their corresponding definition (with attributes being replaced by their values).

-If you use an unknown (undefined) slug, the block will just be erased.
+If you use an undefined slug, the block will just be erased.

 ### Themes